Computing the Paschen curve for argon with speed-limited particle-in-cell simulation

 where $kT$ is the thermal energy, $n_g$ is the neutral gas density, and $E=V/d$ is the constant electric field. $A$ and $B$ are related to the collision cross-sections and are determined by fitting Eq.~(\ref{eq:alpha}) (which gives the field-intensified ionization cross-section $\alpha/n_g$ as a function of the reduced field $E/n_g$) to the experimental results for a given gas.
 In Paschen's law, $A$ and $B$ are assumed to be constant for a given gas species.
 Paschen's law will be plotted in Fig.~\ref{fig:paschen}, with the values of $A$, $B$, and $\gamma_{se}$ taken from \citet{lieberman2005principles}.

-Different gases yield different Paschen curves due to different cross-sections, ionization energies, and secondary emission yields.
+Different gases yield different Paschen curves due to different cross-sections, ionization energies, and secondary emission yields at the cathode.
 In this work, we simulated a neutral argon gas.
-Argon has been studied extensively in the context of electrical breakdown.
-We will compare our simulation results to experimental results compiled by \citet{phelps1999cold}.
+Argon has been studied extensively in the context of electrical breakdown, including simulation,\cite{radmilovic2005modelling, kutasi2000hybrid, boeuf1991pseudospark} and experimental work.\cite{mariotti2004experimental, yamabe1983measurement, phelps1999cold} Research has been focused on identifying the mechanisms responsible for breakdown and the regimes in which these mechanisms are relevant.
+In this work, we will compare our simulation results to experimental results compiled by \citet{phelps1999cold}.